-Both our existing hospital sites were built many years ago.
-Although we have invested in some new buildings in recent years, we now have many outdated areas that have become more difficult and more costly to look after.
-They do not provide the modern environment for delivering high quality services that our patients rightly expect and need.
-We know that building standards have now greatly improved and new hospitals are built to higher specifications that are based around the needs of the patient.
+Both our existing hospital sites were built years ago and they no longer provide the modern environment for delivering high quality services that our patients rightly expect and need.
 Our proposed model of hospital care would allow us to improve our existing buildings and create some new buildings.
-Facilities would be designed to meet the needs of our patients, their families and staff.
-This would help to make sure that patients are kept as comfortable as possible during their stay in hospital.
-This includes wards with more space for patients, nurses and visitors and more single rooms with en-suite facilities, improving privacy and dignity for patients.
+New facilities would be designed to meet the needs of all our patients, families and staff.